pingidentity/terraform-provider-pingone/docs/index.md

   region         = var.region

   global_options {

-    environment {
-      // This option should not be used in environments that contain production data.
-Data loss may occur. production_type_force_delete = true
-    }

     population {
       // This option should not be used in environments that contain production data.
 Data loss may occur.